omsmith/d2l-my-courses-ui/README.md

 This will start a local server using polyserve

-The demo app can be visited at:
+The demos can be found at:
 > http://localhost:8080/components/d2l-my-courses/demo/index.html

 ## Components